fleetdm/fleet/handbook/company.md

   - avoid bikeshedding
   - bite off what you can chew
   - finish what you start, or at least throw it away loudly in case someone wants it
-  - focus on fewer tasks at one time
+  - focus on fewer tasks at one time  <!-- TODO: (By focusing on fewer tasks at once, we are able to get more done, and to a higher standard, while feeling more positive about our work in the process.) -->
+  - iterate by taking baby steps <!-- TODO: (look for ways to make the smallest, minimally viable change.
+Small changes provide faster feedback, and help us to stay focused on quality) -->
 - make time for self-care
   - to help you bring your best self when communicating with others, making decisions, etc
   - consider taking a break or going for a walk